-The agent triggers Damage Cleanup Services before or after virus/malware scanning, depending on the scan type.
+The client triggers Damage Cleanup Services before or after virus/malware scanning, depending on the scan type.

-When Manual Scan, Scheduled Scan, or Scan Now runs, the OfficeScan agent triggers Damage Cleanup Services first and then proceeds with virus/malware scanning.
-During virus/malware scanning, the agent may trigger Damage Cleanup Services again if cleanup is required.
+When Manual Scan, Scheduled Scan, or Scan Now runs, the OfficeScan client triggers Damage Cleanup Services first and then proceeds with virus/malware scanning.
+During virus/malware scanning, the client may trigger Damage Cleanup Services again if cleanup is required.

-During Real-time Scan, the OfficeScan agent first performs virus/malware scanning and then triggers Damage Cleanup Services if cleanup is required.
+During Real-time Scan, the OfficeScan client first performs virus/malware scanning and then triggers Damage Cleanup Services if cleanup is required.

 You can select the type of cleanup that Damage Cleanup Services runs:

-Standard cleanup: The OfficeScan agent performs any of the following actions during standard cleanup:
+Standard cleanup: The OfficeScan client performs any of the following actions during standard cleanup:

 Detects and removes live Trojans